At AutoSlash, we're all about saving money on car rentals—and on flights, too.

 The key is to narrow down Google Flights to search only for what you want.
 For example, you can use the Google Flights filters to show flights for a specific airline and restricted times.

 Enter your origin and destination cities and dates on Google Flights.
 Instead of selecting a specific flight, filter out the other airlines and limit the times to what you want to search for.
 You might also want to use the Price slider filter avoid alerts about higher fares.

 You'll get an email from Google if the price drops for any of the flights in your search.

-Once you get that email, Deals We Like has a nice series describing exactly how to claim your credit:
+Once you get that email, the site Deals We Like has advice on how to claim your credit:

 - Book an Alaska Airlines Flight and the Price Dropped?
 You Can Get the Difference Back!

 - JetBlue Flight Went Down in Price?
 Get a Credit Back!